 Lampert dabbled with writing SF and fantasy through high school, college (where he just barely earned a bachelor’s degree in physics), and a more than 22 year career in the Air Force, but got serious about it after retiring from the Service.
 He received a Master of Arts degree in English (with honors) with a creative writing specialization in 2006.
 An early draft of his first novel, The Eternity Plague, was his thesis project.

 Lampert was born and raised in Denver, Colorado, and now lives in southeastern Arizona.
 In between, he went to college in Boulder, Colorado, was stationed in Arizona, Massachusetts, Oklahoma, Germany, and South Korea, and deployed to over a dozen other countries.
 He is the cofounder of the Cochise and Upper San Pedro Valley Writers’ Groups.
-You can follow him on Twitter, be his friend on Facebook, and connect with him on LinkedIn.
+You can follow him on Twitter, be his friend on Facebook or follow his Facebook author page, and connect with him on LinkedIn.

-I live about a half mile from the foot of the Huachuca (Thunder) Mountains in southeastern Arizona.
-The closest of these mountains is called Carr Peak.
+I used to live about a half mile from the foot of the Huachuca (Thunder) Mountains in southeastern Arizona.
+The closest of these mountains was Carr Peak.
 Half-way between the base and the top is a set of 350 foot high granite cliffs called the Carr Reefs.
-Two of these cliffs appear edge-on when seen from my house.
+Two of these cliffs appeared edge-on when seen from my house.
 One is part of the Split/Sun Publishing logo.

-Four times a year, for about three days each time, as the sun sets, it is split vertically by one or the other of these cliff faces.
-During these sunsets, I can stand in the beautiful and ethereal silver-hued coronal light of the split sun, with shadow on one side and full sunshine on the other, until the sun slides behind the cliff.
+Four times a year, for about three days each time, as the sun set, it was split vertically by one or the other of these cliff faces.
+During these sunsets, I could stand in the beautiful and ethereal silver-hued coronal light of the split sun, with shadow on one side and full sunshine on the other, until the sun slid behind the cliff.